 Preschool programs can be enriched through the inclusion of carefully planned field trips.
-First hand experience can provide children with information and a level of understanding that adds elements to their play, enriches vocabulary and enhances their overall learning.
+Firsthand experience can provide children with information and a level of understanding that adds elements of realism to their play, and enriches their overall learning.

-First field trips should be to places that are familiar in some way to young children.
-Many of the best trips build on children’s interests and the curriculum by revolving around the immediate, familiar community.
-Trips to local grocery stores, libraries, flower shops etc. can enhance relationships between family members, the school and the community and can often be planned at little or no cost.
-Field experiences can also take place in-class or in-school by inviting guests and setting up an area of the room with books, props and materials relevant to the content.
+In order for children to gain the greatest benefit from field trips, they should not only be thoughtfully chosen, but should also relate to the Preschool Teaching and Learning Standards; the district chosen curriculum; and/or children's interests.
+If children are interested in farm animals, a trip to a real farm could greatly enhance children's understanding.
+If children have not had any exposure to farm animals, the trip would provide the first-hand experience that the teacher will be able to build upon.
+However, first field trips should be to places that are familiar in some way to young children.
+Many of the best trips build not only on their interests and the curriculum but involve the community.
+Trips to local grocery stores, libraries, flower shops etc. can enhance relationships between family members, the school and the community and can often be planned with little or no cost.
+Field experiences can also take place in-class or in-school by inviting guests, using books, and setting up an area of the room.

-Effective teachers will use recommended best practices by introducing a field trip in advance and providing opportunities for the children to apply new concepts and information in the days after the trip.
+Effective teachers will use recommended best practices to introduce the field trip in advance and also provide follow-up in the days after the trip.
 The teacher may use a storybook and props to set the stage for the trip.
-She/he will discuss the trip with the children and chart their predictions of what they might see and/or questions they might ask.
+She/he will discuss the trip with the children and chart their predictions of what they might see; any concerns; and questions.

-On the day of the trip, the adults will actively engage the children by discussing the sights, people etc. (context) and by encouraging the children to explore, question and think about their experience (content).
+On the day of the trip, the adults will interact and discuss the sights, people etc. as they experience the trip.
 Adults may take photographs to record the day and to create a book with the children.
-The teacher may return to the class chart the day of or the day following the trip so that children can compare their predictions and questions with their actual findings.
-Small group and center activities can be planned to extend children’s learning.
-Props or materials can be added to dramatic play that will deepen children’s understandings.
-The opportunity for developing new vocabulary will be stronger as children add more roles to their play.
+The teacher may return to the class chart the day of or the day following the trip to compare their actual findings.
+She/he will also promote dramatic play in the classroom by adding props or materials that will extend and deepen their understanding.
+The opportunity for developing new vocabulary will be stronger and children will add more roles to their play.

 Field Trip Preparations:

-- The staff should prepare identification tags for all children that include the name of the school/center and phone number.
+The staff should prepare identification tags for all children that include the name of the school/center and phone number.
 Caution should be used in placing children's names on tags as this may result in alerting strangers to the individual child's name.
-If necessary, name tags might be worn inside shirts or tops.
+You may consider that name tags be worn inside shirts or tops.
 Some schools/centers have shirts printed with their logo, name and address so that children and staff will easily be identified.

 Field Trip Examples